Driver Finds Boa Constrictor Under Hood Of Car

 The officers did not, however, receive any help from their supervisor on duty.
 Stoughton police joked he was “hiding as far as he possibly could from this incredibly dangerous mission.”

 The animal control officer took the snake so it can be properly cared for.
-It is not clear where the reptile came from.
+The snake will be reunited with its owner “who wishes not to be identified and will not face any penalties,” police said.

+“You can imagine how frightening that must’ve been.
+A Stoughton man went to go check on his car this morning and when he lifted up the hood, he found — a boa constrictor.”